-Further amendments focus on consumer protection, requiring facilities to provide written estimates before repairs and prohibiting charges beyond the estimate without customer consent.
-Facilities must return replaced parts to customers unless specific exemptions apply, and customers must be informed of their rights regarding these parts.
+Further amendments focus on customer estimates and the handling of replaced parts, requiring facilities to provide written estimates before repairs and prohibiting charges beyond the estimate without customer consent.
+It mandates the return of replaced parts to customers, with exceptions, and ensures customers are informed of their rights regarding estimates and inspections of replaced parts.
 The bill also addresses disputes over repairs, requiring facilities to retain replaced parts until disputes are resolved and to mark parts for identification.
-Lastly, it modifies the handling of fees collected under the act, directing them to the state's general fund, with certain exceptions.
-These amendments are set to take effect on January 1, 2026.
+Lastly, it modifies the handling of fees collected under the act, directing them to the state's general fund, with certain exceptions, and sets an effective date of January 1, 2026, for the amendments.

 As Passed by the House: 257.1302